 Supplemental questions are a major tripping point for most college applicants.
 They’re also weeding questions, designed intentionally to trip you up, get rid of you.
 One is 500 words.
 The next is 500 characters.
 Even seemingly innocent questions like “Why do you want to come to our school?” require thought, and the “right answer,” which we have here.

 High school students, by and large, don’t read the questions fully, or read the questions too literally, and/or apply overly earnest “You really need me” or, “School X is an amazing school because…!”

-A 101 of going to college: Can you read a question and respond to it properly.
+A 101 of going to college: Can you understand the nuance of a question, and follow the instructions properly.
 Nothing wounds an application worse than failing to read the prompt.